JOEL-TAMAKLOE/Global-Water-Access-Analysis/README.md

 ---

 ## Dataset
-For detailed information about the datas, including access and usage instructions, see the [Dataset Documentation](data/Global water ac.md).
+For detailed information about the dataset, including access and usage instructions, see the [Dataset Documentation](data/Global%20water%20ac.md).

 ---